Ilija Tučević

-Ilija Tučević (born 18 October 1995) is a Montenegrin football player who is currently playing for Grbalj.
+Ilija Tučević (born 18 October 1995) is a Montenegrin football player who is currently playing for Jezero.

 Club career

 Tučević started his career at hometown club Grbalj and joined Budućnost Podgorica in summer 2017.

 On 13 August 2019 he signed with Russian club FC Armavir.

 He made his Russian Football National League debut for FC Armavir on 7 September 2019 in a game against FC Nizhny Novgorod, he substituted Denis Kutin in the 64th minute.